2019 SPECIAL EVENTS

 The park plans many recurring annual events that families will want to add to their calendars every season.
 A variety of events include a park-wide Scavenger Hunt for kids of all ages, Wild Days Weekend, and special holiday celebrations such as Founder’s day, Boo at the Zoo, and Pioneer Festival.
 Activities for kids during some special events include free pony rides, photo opportunities with baby zoo animals, free face painting, and prize giveaways.
 For more information on upcoming events, check our calendar.

 In addition to our calendar events, Lake Tobias Wildlife Park hosts a number of daily events to make any visit spectacular.

-Guests are also encouraged to stop in at feeding time so the kids can see crew members giving the alligators their dinner.
-Sundays at 4 p.m. is the approximate time the gators receive their feeding, but this may vary depending on their appetite and schedule.
+Guests are also encouraged to stop by at feeding time so the kids can see crew members giving the alligators their dinner.
+Sundays at 4 p.m. is the approximate time the gators receive their feeding, but this may vary depending on weather, their appetite and schedule.